Rewarding Careers Without the Grind

 Of Temple Workforce Employed

 Originally from Tuscaloosa, Alabama, Dell Ingram-Walker has now been a resident of the Temple area for over two decades.
-Dell has worked at Baylor Scott & White since 1999, moving up to her current role as Vice President of McLane Children’s Baylor Scott & White Medical Center in 2013.
+Dell has worked at Baylor Scott & White since 1999.
+Today, she is Vice President and Chief Operating Officer of McLane Children’s Baylor Scott & White Medical Center.

 At just 17 years old, Elliot left his home in Plaquemine, Louisiana to join the military as a logistician and computer technician.
 He traveled to places all over the world, from Germany to the Persian Gulf.
 Eventually, he landed in Fort Hood in 1996 and is now the President and CEO of Panel Specialists, Inc.